metastable-void/satsuki/README.md

 * Username = the subdomain name
 * Password = user-chosen
-* Frontend stores credentials in `sessionStorage`
+* Frontend stores credentials in `localStorage`
 * All API calls use `Authorization: Basic …`

 ### 🟦 DNS Record Management

 Users can read/write DNS RRsets for **their zone only**.
+The UI automatically normalizes relative owners, decodes IDNs for display, and punycodes them again on save.
 NS at the apex is protected and controlled only via NS-mode endpoints.

 ### 🟦 Switchable NS Mode